ContainerSolutions/pres-prereq-to-docker/pres/slides.md

 ### & Docker
 <img src="pres/enthusiasm-dev.jpg" width="75%" style="margin-top: 50px;"/>
 Note:
+- First Point of View.
+Developer + Ops + Test
-My experience up to Container Solutions has mostly been with developers, at this meetup etc. And developers usually are pretty enthusiatic about Docker!
+- Developers usually are pretty enthusiatic about Docker!
 -
 <img src="pres/enthusiasm-manager.jpg" width="75%" style="margin-top: 50px;" />
-Note: Developers van have a bit of a tunnel vision.
-It is easy to assume that all parts in the organisation will be as enthusiatic as the dev, however...
+Note: so everyone is, right?
 -
 ## ...
 <img src="pres/enthusiasm-manager-not.jpg" width="75%" style="margin-top: 50px;" />
-Note: Docker just might not be a perfect fit for an organisation in a certain state, leaving managers with a headache.
+Note: However, Docker just might not be a perfect fit for an organisation in a certain state, leaving managers with a headache.

 ---

-## IT in a company
-- Supportive use of software <!-- .element: class="fragment" data-fragment-index="1" -->
-- Software as key 'value'<!-- .element: class="fragment" data-fragment-index="2" -->
-Note: interest in companies or projects that have software a key value.
-Developing it and delivering/selling it.
+## Observation 1
+# Always keep the larger process in mind

 ---